devMEremenko/EasyCalls/README.md

             // The thread is Main, but the current queue is NOT Main.
             // UI should NOT be updated here.

-            // The 'toMain' call prevents this situation.
+            // The 'DispatchQueue.toMain' call prevents this situation.
         }
     }
 }
 ```

-To sum up, `toMain` guarantees that the passed block will be executed on the main queue and, therefore, on the main thread.
+To sum up, `DispatchQueue.toMain` guarantees that the passed block will be executed on the main queue and, therefore, on the main thread.
 In addition, if the current queue and thread are not main, the operation will be synchronously added to the main queue to prevent a race condition.

-#### toBackground
+## DispatchQueue.toBackground
-`toBackground` asynchronously dispatches an execution to the separate queue with `default` QoS.
+`DispatchQueue.toBackground` asynchronously dispatches an execution to the separate queue with `default` QoS.

-#### runAfter
+## DispatchQueue.runAfter
-The `runAfter(time: 1)` call performs a block on the main queue after the passed time.<br />
+The `DispatchQueue.runAfter(time: 1)` call performs a block on the main queue after the passed time.<br />
 However, `runAfter(time: qos:)` with specified `QoS` performs the given block on the **separate queue**.
 Do not update UI on it.

 ## Swift Errors Handling